tylertitsworth/5th-age-srd/Classes/Sorcerer.md

 | 7th | 6d12 damage. |
 | 9th | 10d12 damage. |

-_Breath Weapon_: For the rest of the battle, roll a d20 at the start of each of your turns.
+_Breath Weapon:_ For the rest of the battle, roll a d20 at the start of each of your turns.
 On a 16+, you can use breath of the white dragon that turn if you wish.

 ---